-Learn how to make these amazing small world play ideas for kids in this child-directed clay activity by Danielle Falk of Little Ginger Studio.
+Learn how to make these amazing small world play ideas for kids in this fun, child-centered clay activity by Danielle Falk.

 You can also do this small world play idea with playdough!
-(Here is my favorite homemade playdough recipe from Pastels & Macarons).
+(Here are our favorite cooked playdough and no-cook playdough recipes).
 If you choose to use playdough your kids could make their small worlds over and over.
 Store away the craft materials for next time!

 These small worlds encourage open-ended creativity and kids are only limited by their imagination!